 9.12.6 A-MPDU padding for VHT PPDU

 The A-MPDU_Length[n] for user n is initialized as the length of the resulting A-MPDU pre-EOF padding.
 This initial value of A-MPDU_Length[n] for user n is used as the APEP_LENGTH[n] parameter value for the PLME-TXTIME.request primitive (see 6.5.7 (PLME-TXTIME.request)).
 The PLME-TXTIME.request primitive is then invoked once for the VHT PPDU.
 The PLME-TXTIME.confirm primitive (see 6.5.8 (PLME-TXTIME.confirm)) provides the TXTIME parameter and PSDU_LENGTH[] parameters for all the users for the transmission.
-The same initial value of A-MPDU_Length[n] shall also be used as APEP_LENGTH[n] in the PHY-TXSTART.request primitive.

 Subsequently, for each user n, as permitted by the rules for EDCA TXOP Sharing (see 9.19.2.2a Sharing an EDCA TXOP), a VHT STA may add A-MPDU subframes to the A-MPDU for that user that meets either of the following conditions: